 “The small 50 Lire?
 They’re practically lost in your pockets!
 R.D.”

 It is not possible to give a high economic estimate to this type of currency, although they are much sought after by collectors.
-It must be said, however, that, precisely because of the numismatics, a version of the background mirror was produced exclusively for them.
+However, it is important to note that a mirror-finish version was specifically produced for them, precisely for numismatic purposes.

 Value of 50 Lire Small Size